Comicory

 Script first.
 You approve.
 Then we render.

 Most 'AI comic' tools skip the script and jump straight to rendering.
 The script is invisible — you can't read it, edit it as text, or hand it to an artist.
-The comic script generator surfaces the script as a real artifact: standard panel/dialogue notation, exportable, editable as plain text.
+The comic script generator surfaces the script before rendering: standard panel descriptions, dialogue, and sound effects you can review and edit.
 If you write comics for a living, prototype scripts before commissioning art, or just prefer thinking in text before pixels, this is the entry point.
 Comicory AI comic generator

 What a Comic Script Actually Looks Like